MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience-overview.md

 <!--This template provides the basic structure of a how-to article.
 See [Write a how-to topic](write-a how-to.md) in the contributor guide.
 To provide feedback on this template contact [bace feedback](mailto:templateswg@microsoft.com).-->

 <!--H1.
 Required.
 Pick an H1 that clearly conveys the task the user will complete.-->
-# Designing and developing generative AI experiences for your extensions
+# Introduction to developing generative AI experiences for your extensions

 Creating a copilot in Business Central extension involves three main tasks: getting set up with Azure OpenAI, building the AI capability using system application, and designing the copilot user interface.